Best Outdoor Dining in NH

 The BVI is certainly not lacking options for a delightful summer dinner.
-Between the dining room of 7 rooms, charming tavern, and wine bar, it’s hard to go wrong!
+Between the dining room of seven rooms, charming tavern, and wine bar, it’s hard to go wrong!
 Our personal favorite for the warm weather is their beautiful Grand Terrace.

 Serving the Lobby Bar menu, the terrace offers a full list including starters, soups, salads, flatbreads, entrees and desserts.
 Try the Artisan Cheese Board to start, paired with a perfect glass of wine.
 For your main, go for the Herb roasted Faroe Island Salmon Skewer or Shrimp & Sausage Rigatoni.
 All of the BVI’s seafood is sustainably sourced.